 Emily Lesnak, ND

-Dr. Emily Lesnak is a second-year clinical resident at Bastyr Center for Natural Health, where she supervises student physicians in the Department of Naturopathic Medicine.
+Dr. Emily Lesnak is the chief resident at Bastyr Center for Natural Health, where she supervises student physicians in the Department of Naturopathic Medicine.
 She also sees patients in private practice in Practitioner Care at Bastyr Center, and supervises the community care site at West Seattle High School.

 Dr. Lesnak's clinical interests include family medicine, women’s health, pediatrics, autoimmune disease, diabetes and cardiovascular medicine, IBS including small intestinal bacterial overgrowth (SIBO) and methylation nutrigenomics (MTHFR).
 She is also interested in homeopathy, craniosacral therapy and botanical medicine.

 Dr. Lesnak empowers patients to take part in their healing process by educating them about their bodies and working with them to develop a treatment plan that meets them where they are.
 When working with patients, she begins with the foundations of health, including diet, lifestyle and stress management.